You have turned-in this assignment. You can review the lesson and see your previous answers.

 In the middle, we can see national inequality.

-This map shows how parts of the UK where some regions are more developed than others, even though it's one country, there are big differences in income and opportunity.
+This map shows how parts of the UK where some regions are more developed than others.

 On the right, we zoom in to see local inequality.

-So inequality exists at different scales, from the whole world to a country to your local area.
+So inequality exists at different scales from the whole world to a country to your local area.

 The ArcGIS Geography Visualizer lets us explore real data on inequality in the UK.

-One important data layer it includes is called the index of multiple deprivation, or IMD.
+One important data layer it includes is called the Index of Multiple Deprivation or IMD.

 The IMD uses official government statistics to show which areas of the country are more or less developed.

-It looks at things like income, education, health, and housing.
+It looks at things like income, education, health and housing.

-So it's not just about money, but about people's overall quality of life.
+So it's not just about money but about people's overall quality of life.

 And each area gets a ranking which helps geographers understand where support is most needed and how different places compare across the country.

-The index of multiple deprivation is A, helps measure economic inequality, B, helps measure social inequality, or C, helps measure both economic and social inequality?
-Pause the video here whilst you decide, and press play when you're ready to continue.
+The Index of Multiple Deprivation is A, helps measure economic inequality, B, helps measure social inequality or C, helps measure both economic and social inequality.

-Excellent, the answer is C, well done if you've got that correct.
+Well done if you got that correct.

-<v Instructor>In this video,</v> we're going to use the ArcGIS Geography Visualizer to analyse inequality within a place.
+<v Narrator>In this video, we're going to use</v> the ArcGIS Geography Visualizer to analyze inequality within a place.

 Now there's two ways I could do this.

-I'm going to click on Add Layer, and you can see right at the top, it says English Indices of Multiple Deprivation.
+I'm going to click on add layer and you can see right at the top, it says English Indices of Multiple Deprivation.

 Now deprivation is where we don't have access to the needs and services that we need to have a healthy life.